ORaaS Orbit Determination Demo

 Once you have input the configuration of your run, click the Launch Orbit Determination button.

 ORaaS checks your request and returns the run identifier which is displayed at the bottom of the window.
+Visual hints are added above as the computation progresses.
+At last, you get the estimated orbit.

 Click on the button Orbit to check the progress of the computation: as long as the run is not complete, you can get the current evaluation data.
 When the orbit determination results are available, the estimated orbit is displayed, or a message informs you that the maximum number of evaluations has been reached without success.